CultTech Residency Educational Program

-Educational programme is designed for cultural producers — artists, performers, musicians — seeking to engage creatively and critically with emerging technologies and the questions they raise
+Educational program is designed for cultural producers — artists, performers, musicians — seeking to engage creatively and critically with emerging technologies and the questions they raise

-In such a rapidly changing world — where no single “correct” path or fixed syllabus exists — we see the value in rhizomatic education and non-hierarchical dialogue.
+In our rapidly changing world — where no single “correct” path or fixed syllabus exists — we see the value in non-hierarchical dialogue and rhizomatic education.
 These approaches allow learning to grow organically, like a network of ideas and practices that constantly shifts, expands, and connects in new ways.
 They empower participants not just to absorb knowledge, but to co-create it together with peers, experts, and technology itself.

 What is rhizomatic education and why do we believe in it?